Kodoli: Geography

+History

+A. N. Upadhye identified Kodoli with the khaṃpaṇa (roughly equivalent to a taluka) of Koḍavalli, in the deśa (province) of Miriñji (present-day Miraj), mentioned in a copper plate inscription from Kolhapur dated to 26 June 1126.

 Demographics

 As of 2011 India census, Kodoli has a population above 85,000.
 Males constitute 53% of the population and females 47%.
 Kodoli has an average literacy rate of 88%, higher than the national average of 59.5%: Male literacy is 84%, and female literacy is 76%.
 In Kodoli, 12% of the population is under 6 years of age.

 Kodoli is biggest village of Maharashtra state and currently(2014) its population is 85,000; in spite of it, Kodoli is still managed by Grampanchayat.
 This is one of the villages which converted Grampanchayat to Nagarparishad and after few days Nagarparishad to Grampanchayat.
 Approximately 80% revenue is generated from Warana Co-operative.
 Kodoli is divided in 8 Parts-1.Old Village 2.Anand Nagar 3.Vaibhav Nagar 4.Sakharwadi 5.Warana Nagar 6.Tatyasaheb Kore nagar 7.
 Vinay Kore nagar 8.Amrut nagar.
 Kodoli created its own identity in India as a Big Co-operative Sector. which includes Banks, mall's, Sugar mill, milk processing plant{namely-Warna Dudh samuha} & other peripheral Agricultural businesses, Kodoli also has a big Bajarpeth for all materials.